 - Functional seizures

-Whichever name you recognise, this information is for you.
+Whichever name you have come across, this information is for you.

 It’s very important to get the right diagnosis.
-This is because if you’re given a wrong diagnosis of epilepsy, the doctor will probably prescribe you epilepsy medicines.
-These can have side-effects and will not control your seizures.
-Being on these medicines also means that the true cause of your seizures may never be investigated.
+This is because if you’re wrongly diagnosed with epilepsy instead of dissociative seizures, the doctor will probably prescribe you epilepsy medicines.
+These can have side-effects and will not control your dissociative seizures.
+Being on these medicines also means that the true cause of your seizures may never be investigated or treated.

-If you don’t have good seizure control you may be referred to a specialist epilepsy centre for assessment.
+If you have been prescribed epilepsy medicine and you don’t have good seizure control you could ask to be referred to a specialist epilepsy centre for assessment.
+You would need to ask either your neurologist or your family doctor.
 You could have a type of epilepsy that doesn’t respond well to epilepsy medicines.
 This is sometimes called intractable or refractory epilepsy.
 Or you could have dissociative seizures and that’s the reason why you aren’t responding to epilepsy medicines.

-It can be difficult to tell the difference between an epileptic seizure and a dissociative seizure.
-You can’t usually tell by looking, whether someone is having an epileptic or a dissociative seizure, if you’re not an expert in this field.
+It can sometimes be difficult to tell the difference between an epileptic seizure and a dissociative seizure.
+If you are not an expert in this field you may not be able to tell by looking whether someone is having an epileptic or a dissociative seizure.

 One of the ways in which a professional will tell the difference between dissociative seizures and epilepsy, is from an electroencephalogram (EEG).
 This picks up and records the electrical activity in the brain.
 If someone is having an epileptic seizure, an EEG will usually show abnormal electrical activity.
 If someone is having a dissociative seizure, an EEG will not show abnormal electrical activity.